bincrafters/bincrafters-conventions/README.md

 There are two ways to upload this project.

 ##### Travis CI
-After to create a new tag, the package will be uploaded automatically to Pypi.
+After to create a new tag, the package will be uploaded automatically to PyPi.
-Both username and password (encrypted) are in travis file.
+Both username and password (encrypted) are in Travis file.

 ##### Command line
-To upload this package on pypi (legacy mode):
+To upload this package on PyPi (legacy mode):

     pip install twine
     python setup.py sdist